t-beigbeder/otvl_cabri/doc/restapi.md

 which guarantees that deployments in cloud environments keep confidential data secret in any circumstances.

-As a consequence, the REST API server will, in most cases, be used on the local host in order to provide a Cabri API to other languages than Golang.
+As a consequence, the REST API server will often be used on the local host in order to provide a Cabri API to other languages than Golang.

 ## Launching the REST API server